Japanese Encephalitis Outbreaks

 Japanese Encephalitis in Nepal

 About 12.5 million people in Nepal are at high risk of JE infection.
 As of September 2024, twenty-nine districts in Nepal, including those in the Kathmandu Valley, have reported infection from the deadly virus, while eight districts, Kailali, Kapilvastu, Palpa, Chitwan, Rautahat, Sarlahi, Siraha, and Sunsari, have reported deaths from the infection.
-In September 2024, the Kathmandu Post reported that 12 people had died, and 59 others had been infected with the JE virus since June 2024.
+In September 2024, 17 people had died, and 63 others had been infected with the JE virus since June 2024.
 In 2005, JE infections killed nearly 2,000 people in Nepal's Tarai region.

 Japanese Encephalitis South Korea

 The U.S. CDC says Japanese encephalitis was a significant public health concern in South Korea until the late 1960s, with several thousand cases reported annually.
-The KCDC reported that in 2018, JE surveillance data showed an average of 20 JE cases per year, which is the highest number in the past ten years.
+The KCDC reported that in 2018, JE surveillance data showed an average of 20 JE cases yearly, the highest number in the past ten years.
 In August 2024, the Korea Disease Control and Prevention Agency (KDCA) reported two older unvaccinated patients were diagnosed with the JEV as of Week 40, 2024 (October 10, 2024).

 Japanese Encephalitis in Thailand